How to File Professional Tax Return Online?

 Up to ₹2,50,000* Nil

-₹2,50,001 to ₹5,00,000 5% of total income that exceeds ₹2,50,000
+₹2,50,001 to ₹5,00,000 5% of the total income that exceeds ₹2,50,000

-₹5,00,001 to ₹10,00,000 ₹12,500 + 20% of total income that exceeds ₹5,00,000
+₹5,00,001 to ₹10,00,000 ₹12,500 + 20% of the total income that exceeds ₹5,00,000

 Above ₹10,00,000 ₹1,12,500 + 30% of total income that exceeds ₹10,00,000

-• Individuals whose income is less than ₹ 2,50,000 has no tax
+• Individuals whose income is less than ₹ 2,50,000 have no tax

 • 30% tax for the individual whose income is above ₹ 10 lacs

-• Under section 87AA, a tax rebate is allowed to a taxpayer and the maximum amount of
+• Under section 87AA, a tax rebate is allowed to a taxpayer, and the maximum amount of

 Rs 12,500 tax rebate is allowed for the individual with total income up to Rs 5 lakh for FY 2019-20

-• And under Sec 80C, an individual can invest upto ₹ 1.5 lacs and can save up to ₹ 46,800 in taxes.
+• And under Sec 80C, an individual can invest up to ₹ 1.5 lacs and can save up to ₹ 46,800 in taxes.

 Income Tax Exemption